And For Our Next Trick: Twuzzer.com

 Twuzzer.com

-Here’s another one-day app that Jason and I put together last Monday.
-It’s a Twitter/Google Maps mashup that uses the new search.twitter.com API that the recent Summize acquisition has made possible.
+Here’s another one-day app that and I put together last Monday.
+It’s a Twitter/Google Maps mashup that uses the that the has made possible.
 The actual functionality was mostly Jason’s work; my contributions had more to do with interface and general design concept this time around.
 I’m particularly happy with the fail-whale massacre.

 Syndeo has got another 3 apps currently in the pipeline as I write this and I’ve been musing recently about what’s changed, i.e., why have we suddenly been churning them out with such gusto.
 In the past two months we’ve released Highfiber, Infinitube, Twuzzer, and have significantly redesigned the Octales alpha.
 Within the next 30 days, we’ll have twice that number up and running.
 I had initial thoughts as to why it was happening, and I remember rejecting them initially because they seemed a little too convenient.
 But here they are anyway, marketing be damned.